Azure/azure-sdk-for-net/sdk/eventhub/README.md

 ### `Microsoft.Azure.EventHubs`

-These packages are the legacy generation of client libraries for Event Hubs.
-The source code is available on [GitHub](https://github.com/Azure/azure-sdk-for-net/tree/main/sdk/eventhub).

 Use the following legacy packages to publish and consume events from Event Hubs:

 | Nuget Package | Reference | Samples |